attaakkhan/natural_questions/README.md

 # NQ Models Section

-i
-### We implemented two baseline model Bert and Decatt-Docreader which are under the file baseline
-## Bert-Joint
+### We are testing and extending the current Bert-Joint-- avialable online on github, in the Google Language repo.

 ### Pre-req
 ```